-Brisbane City Council issues free waste vouchers annually to ratepayers.
+Brisbane City Council issues free waste vouchers annually to Brisbane households.
 These vouchers can be used at any of Council's four resource recovery centres.
 Find out if you can use a voucher, or if waste fees and charges apply.

-Each household receives ten 100 kilogram vouchers for general waste or uncontaminated green waste.
+Each household receives ten (10) 100-kilogram vouchers for general waste or uncontaminated green waste.
 A maximum of 10 vouchers can be used for one load.
 Loads with excess weight not covered by vouchers are charged at the rates listed under fees and charges.

 The vouchers for any given financial year are valid for use between 1 July of that year and 31 August the next year.

-Free recycling is now available at all four Council resource recovery centres.
+Recycling is free at all four Council resource recovery centres.

 Use of the vouchers is subject to the following conditions: